Anaghjaiswar/real-time-chat-app-documentation/README.md

 # Real-Time Chat Backend Documentation

 This document describes the backend API and WebSocket configuration for the Real-Time Chat application.
-It includes information for both REST API endpoints and WebSocket communication so that the frontend team (using Kotlin) can integrate smoothly.
+It includes information for  WebSocket communication so that the frontend team (using Kotlin) can integrate smoothly.

 ---